 - Quip — See the shared situations site for the Shared Situation Guide, which implements the growth model within the Quip collaborative environment.

-- Google Drive shared documents
+- Google shared collaborative documents such as Docs, Sheets, Forms, etc.

 - Microsoft Office 365 collaboration